BradCoffield/APIs-for-librarians/_archivedotorg/librivox-random.md

   the right.
 * The media query makes it so that on small screens the text switches to below the image.
+* `.ellip` is necessary to have the description hiding/showing.
 * You probably have your fonts set but the screenshot uses "Martel" which is available from Google Fonts.

 {% highlight css linenos %}body {